-Captain Richard Morris
+Captain Richard Morris – CEO, Australian Superyachts

 President & Executive Director

-Ten years ago, the Australian superyacht industry was created in order to meet the needs of international superyachts descending on Sydney for the 2000 Olympic Games.
+The Australian superyacht industry was created in order to meet the needs of international superyachts descending on Sydney for the 2000 Olympic Games.

 The Olympics provided a unique opportunity to attract some of the world’s most influential and astute business figures to Sydney, and to showcase the best of what our city has to offer.
 While some critics claim that the post-Olympic tourism opportunity has since been squandered in many sectors, the superyacht industry is an outstanding example of how we got it right.

-It is difficult to believe the journey we have taken in such a short time.
+It is amazing to see the progress we have made within the industry in such a short time.
 In 1999, no superyacht berthing facilities existed in Sydney and a ‘temporary’ marina was created in Rozelle Bay.
 Overall 45 superyachts sailed into Sydney for the 2000 Games, exceeding all expectations and creating enough excitement for NSW Maritime to extend the Rozelle Bay ‘experiment’.

 Further progress was made in 2001 when the ‘Superyacht Sydney Alliance’ was established by a core group of eight superyacht industry companies to market Sydney more cohesively overseas.
 By 2006, with the support of the NSW Government, the Superyacht Sydney Alliance was transformed into the ‘NSW Superyacht Industry Association’ – Superyacht Sydney.

 The marketing expertise and collaborative spirit of the NSW Superyacht Industry Association has brought a new professionalism to our industry.

-In these pages you will find an overview of all that NSW has to offer, with some helpful articles, charts, maps, photos and nautical information, plus a detailed description of each member and their contact details.
+On this website you will find an overview of all that NSW has to offer, with some helpful articles, charts, maps, photos and nautical information, plus a detailed description of each member and their contact details.
 Our membership is growing all the time, so please visit our website to keep up to date with new members and the latest information.

 We look forward to welcoming you to Sydney, NSW and Australia!